 New Zealand courts have never reviewed a decision based on a candidate’s election statement.
 To suggest that for some reason courts would start doing so and to make such a statement in the shadow of an election now is very strange.

 Quentin Poole, candidate for the Waikanae ward states: “One can only imagine what Mr Dougherty’s motivations were.
-By suppressing discussion of controversial issues prior to an election, transparency of what candidates stand for does not exist.
-The voters would then be unable to hold their representatives answerable for their actions and decision making.”
+Is it to ensure Councillors meekly follow directions given to them by KCDC staff?
 “This is fundamentally undemocratic.
-It shows the council’s is uncomfortable discussing issues with the public.
+It results in being unable to hold their representatives answerable for their actions and decision making because they do not know what their policies were.

+By suppressing discussion of controversial issues prior to an election, stops transparency by candidatesin its tracks..”

+.
 No wonder the community is fed up with this style of management.
 It is time for some fresh leadership that will be open with the community and accountable to them.”